 No, really, join a Porsche car club.
-It’s the best advice we have to help you navigate the six 911 generations and hundreds of variations Porsche has unleashed in the 55 years since Ferdinand Porsche’s iconic original.
+It’s the best advice we have to help you navigate the seven 911 generations and hundreds of variations Porsche has unleashed in the 57 years since Ferdinand Porsche’s iconic original.

 Right then, let’s get started.
-Because the sooner you finish this, the sooner you’ll hammering at the horizon and grinning to the luscious, gravelly howl of your very own 911’s distinctive flat-six engine.
+Because the sooner you finish this, the sooner you’ll be hammering at the horizon and grinning at the luscious, gravelly howl of your very own 911’s distinctive flat-six engine.

-Hard to believe a car that shares its roots with the 1930s VW Beetle has become the most influential sports car of the 20th Century (voted by a panel of 133 car journos from around the world, by the way).
+Hard to believe a car that shares its roots with the 1930s Volkswagen Beetle has become the most influential sports car of the 20th century (voted by a panel of 133 car journos from around the world, by the way).
 No other car looks like it or sounds like it, and no other sports car can match its unique driving dynamics.

 The Porsche 911 is an incredible sports car, no question.
 Thing is, it should never have worked.
 This rear-engined coupe is a Teutonic middle finger to the laws of physics because centrifugal force should fling it off the road at every corner.

 That’s often what happened in the 60s, 70s and 80s when overly ambitious drivers lifted off the throttle mid-corner.
 But other more talented drivers used the 911’s power, light weight and inherent agility to dominate races like the Monte Carlo Rally, Targa Florio and 24 Hours of Le Mans.

 These days, classic 911s can cost ten times more than a brand new 911 Turbo… But not every 911 will cost you a large house.
 A quick search of internet classifieds turns up a 1974 911 manual for just $45,000.
 So, how do you know if it’s a good buy?